bednarikjan/bednarikjan.github.io/_posts/2015-04-15-gesture_recognition_using_top_view_depth_data.markdown

 <h2>System overview</h2>

 <p>The system is capable of detection and tracking a person and currently it can recognize six predefined gestures.
 The good thing is that no prior knowledge about a person to be tracked is required as the system derives the necessary information autonomously during the human detection phase.
-Even crowded environments are handled using selective tracking of formerly detected person.
+Even crowded environments are handled well using a selective tracking of formerly detected person.
 We optimised the overall performance with the help of GPU acceleration using CUDA framework and the system is thus capable of running real time.</p>

 <h2>How it works?</h2>